 By requesting exit strategy business planning , you are already a step ahead of the vast majority of your peers.
 Investing time now to create your Business Exit and or Succession Plan will preserve the future success of your business, reap financial reward and give you peace of mind.

 Ultimately, an Exit Strategy Business Plan or Succession Plan should provide a road map to an owner’s exit from his or her business.
 We believe the plan should also identify key drivers to the success of the business, including detailed action items to increase the value and profitability of the business over a set timeline, address personal wealth objectives and contain contingency plans to handle any unforeseen events.
 It is much more than just a checklist; it’s a workable plan to ensure an owner will reap the rewards of their business success and meet the personal goals they’ve set for themselves and their families.

 There are many things to consider when putting together a exit strategy business planning or succession plan including your age, health, state of the industry, competition, the health of the economy, and the interests of your family.
 The sooner you put together your plan, the more control and options you will have personally as well as for your business.
 The longer you wait, the greater the risks that either personal or business changes will occur that will decrease your options and may force you down a less favorable path.

-A Business Exit and or a Succession Plan should be treated in the same manner of importance as estate planning and the creation of your will.
+An Exit Strategy Business plan and or a Succession Plan should be treated in the same manner of importance as estate planning and the creation of your will.
 Given that the exit from your company is likely to be the most significant financial event of your life, why leave it to chance?
 The 7 steps shown below will help you create a successful exit and or succession plan.

 7 steps for creating successful Exit Strategy Business Plan and Succession Plan: